 Baidu Inc. (BIDU) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the web search company had lost 2.13% over the past month.
-This has lagged the Computer and Technology sector's gain of 2.56% and the S&P 500's gain of 3.51% in that time.
+Heading into today, shares of the web search company had lost 0.67% over the past month, lagging the Computer and Technology sector's gain of 6.92% and the S&P 500's gain of 6.78% in that time.

 BIDU will be looking to display strength as it nears its next earnings release.
 In that report, analysts expect BIDU to post earnings of $1.39 per share.
 This would mark a year-over-year decline of 5.44%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.44 billion, down 10.42% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $3.44 billion, down 10.42% from the prior-year quarter.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $6.40 per share and revenue of $15.70 billion.
 These totals would mark changes of -14.44% and +1.22%, respectively, from last year.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-BIDU is holding a Zacks Rank of #4 (Sell) right now.
+BIDU currently has a Zacks Rank of #4 (Sell).

-Investors should also note BIDU's current valuation metrics, including its Forward P/E ratio of 18.92.
-For comparison, its industry has an average Forward P/E of 33.34, which means BIDU is trading at a discount to the group.
+Valuation is also important, so investors should note that BIDU has a Forward P/E ratio of 18.72 right now.
+This represents a discount compared to its industry's average Forward P/E of 33.08.

 The Internet - Services industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 151, which puts it in the bottom 41% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 114, which puts it in the top 45% of all 250+ industries.

 Click to get this free report